 The CoreLink NIC-400 Network Interconnect is highly configurable and enables you to create a complete high performance, optimized, and AMBA-compliant network infrastructure.
-The possible configurations for the CoreLink NIC-400 Network Interconnect can range from a single bridge component, for example an AHB to AXI protocol conversion bridge, to a complex interconnect that consists of up to 128 masters and 64 slaves of AMBA protocols.
+There are many possible configurations for the CoreLink NIC-400 Network Interconnect.
+They can range from a single bridge component, for example an AHB to AXI protocol conversion bridge, to a complex interconnect that consists of up to 128 masters and 64 slaves of AMBA protocols.